top of page

 June 2014 - July 2015

-We were commissioned to work with with the community of the northwest London suburban town centre of Northwood, in order to explore the possible futures for TfL-owned sites in a collaborative and open way.
-The project involved building trust and opening up local dialogue following an unsuccessful development proposal which had been unpopular with the local community.
+We were commissioned to work with the community of Northwood, a suburban town centre in northwest London, to explore possible futures for TfL-owned sites in a collaborative and open way.
+The project aimed to build trust and reopen local dialogue following an earlier development proposal that had been unpopular with residents.

 About the project

-We were commissioned to work with with the community of the northwest London suburban town centre of Northwood, in order to explore the possible futures for TfL-owned sites in a collaborative and open way.
-The project involved building trust and opening up local dialogue following an unsuccessful development proposal which had been unpopular with the local community.
-We started the project with extensive stakeholder mapping to help us reach a broad and representative range of people.
-In order to be as inclusive as possible we organised a variety of communication, outreach and engagement methods, which lasted throughout the project.
-These included a project website, a Twitter account, notices in local newsletters and noticeboards, a mailing list and flyering.
-Face-to-face engagement involved one-to-one meetings with key stakeholders, large public meetings, attendance at local events and meetings, community-led walkabouts, “popping-up” in the station, public workshops, exhibitions and a 12-week residency in a local empty shop, which became our project hub for discussions, exhibitions and insight gathering throughout the project.
-The Northwood Futures project talked to and worked with as many local people as possible to understand and support what’s great about the area as well as harnessing local aspirations and concerns around change into shaping planning proposals for the future of the sites.
+We were commissioned to work with the community of Northwood, a suburban town centre in northwest London, to explore possible futures for TfL-owned sites in a collaborative and open way.
+The project aimed to build trust and reopen local dialogue following an earlier development proposal that had been unpopular with residents.
+We began with extensive stakeholder mapping to ensure we reached a broad and representative group of people.
+To be as inclusive as possible, we used a variety of communication, outreach, and engagement methods throughout the project.
+These included a project website, a Twitter account, notices in local newsletters and on noticeboards, a mailing list, and flyering.
+Face-to-face engagement involved one-to-one meetings with key stakeholders, large public meetings, attendance at local events, community-led walkabouts, pop-ups at the station, public workshops, exhibitions, and a 12-week residency in a vacant local shop, which served as our project hub for discussions, exhibitions, and insight gathering.
+The Northwood Futures project engaged with as many local people as possible to understand and celebrate what’s great about the area, while harnessing community aspirations and concerns to help shape future planning proposals for the sites.

 bottom of page